A Nepal Travelog

 Back in Kathmandu

-We booked already another hotel in Kathmandu, which was so much better than our first home.
+We already booked another hotel in Kathmandu, which was so much better than our first home.
 Karma Boutique Hotel

 Nice big rooms and very good located in Thamel.
 With our temporary home so close to the main touristic spot, it was perfect to walk on the street and take some nice shots.
 As usual, my trusty main camera was the Leica Q, first version.
 It's the perfect tool to take fast and unobtrusive shots.
 Below are some samples from the photo walks through the streets of Kathmandu before we left Nepal.

-Some Advices for Nepal
+Some Advice for Nepal

 Ensure that you go through the online immigration registration some days before you fly to Nepal.
 Be aware that you can't buy anything at the departure area in the airport.
 Once you have passed the immigration and security check, you will only find free water.
 The only shop which was available before is closed.